OctoD/tiinvo/docs/modules/SortedSequence.md

 ▸ **last**<`A`\>(`t`): [`T`](Option.md#t)<`A`\>

-Gets a Sequence.t<a>'s last element.
+Gets last element if any.

-Returns Option.None if none is found.

 **`Example`**